saradmathukiya/notes-app/README.md

 - PUT /api/notes/:id - Update a note
 - DELETE /api/notes/:id - Delete a note

+### AI Features

+- POST /api/ai/summarize - Summarize note content
+  - Summarizes content if it has more than 7 words
+  - Returns original content if 7 words or less
+- POST /api/ai/check - Check grammar and spelling

 ## Security Features

 - Password hashing using bcrypt